 Despite Copenhagen being a small city, there is so much here.
 Ancient buildings, colorful streets, modern architecture, Christania – a weird squatted castle full of hippies where marijuana is pseudo-legal, if that’s your thing, nature, and even beaches.

 Another beautiful thing about Copenhagen is it has four completely different seasons so almost no matter what time of year you are visiting, you will either see beautiful Autumn or Spring colors or have the beautiful summer vibe that Copenhagen is famous for.
-If you are lucky, enough you will get to see the city covered in snow.
+If you are lucky, enough you will get to see the city covered in snow, so you will find that there are many things to do in Copenhagen in Winter.

 For an affordable 3 day itinerary in Copenhagen check this article.